Draws Made Simple - How to Hit a Draw

 Aside from the fact that draws are aesthetically pleasing, draws can provide many benefits to your golf game.

-Key Benefits to Draws:
+Key Benefits to Draws in Golf:

 1. Draws penetrate the wind much better than fades (draws make the ball spin less).